froschgrosch/Quake3e_render/README.md

     - When set to 2, *session.json* will be compressed and moved to the *zz_render\logs\\* directory
 - `"fontScale" : { "target": 1, "referenceResolution" : [1920, 1080] }`
     - The console font will be scaled if renderScale is enabled. `target` is the target size at the resolution specified in `renderResolution`.
+-  `"exitBehaviour" : 1`
+    - This setting controls what happens when the demo list reaches its end.
+    - There also is a way to trigger a stop after a specific demo has finished rendering.
+Set `stopAfterCurrent = true` for the demo inside the *session.json* file.
+    - Possible settings are:
+        - `0` - Exit without further pausing.
+        - `1` - Pause, and then exit.
+This is the default (and old) behaviour.
+        - `2` - Log out the windows user.
+        - `3` - Shut down the computer.
+    - The timeout for the settings `2` and `3` is specified in the `shutdownTimeout` setting.

 ## Application configuration